Committing crimes in 140 characters: the criminal law against hatred and radicalization on the Internet

 On December, the CiberHache project was finalized, funded by the Spanish Ministry of Economy and Competitiveness (DER2014-53449-R), coordinated by CRIMINA Center for the study and prevention of crime (UMH), and in which more than one fifteen national and international researchers at the highest level have studied the incitement to violence and hate speech on the Internet, considering the real scope of the phenomenon, typologies, environmental factors and limits of legal intervention.

 Recently, the editorial Marcial Pons has published the collective collaborative book entitle Cometer delitos en 140 caracteres: el Derecho penal ante el odio y la radicalización en Internet (eng.
-Committing crimes in 140 characters: the criminal law against hatred and radicalization on the Internet) directed by Prof. Dr. Fernando Miró Llinares, and whose introduction is reproduced below in Spanish in the following link (click here)
+Committing crimes in 140 characters: the criminal law against hatred and radicalization on the Internet) directed by Prof. Dr. Fernando Miró Llinares, and whose introduction is reproduced in Spanish.

 Summary of the book: